Biobank

 Adverse Drug Reactions (ADRs), or side effects, continue to be a significant burden on the NHS and account for 1 in 6 hospital admissions.
 The Biobank forms part of a long-term vision for more personalised medicine approaches; understanding the underlying mechanism of an adverse reaction would support the development of pharmacogenetic testing strategies prior to a doctor prescribing a medicine, so patients across the UK will receive the safest medication for them, based on their genetic makeup.

-We have closed recruitment for patients taking Allopurinol and experiencing a severe skin reaction, including Stevens-Johnson Syndrome (SJS), Toxic Epidermal Necrolysis (TEN), or Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome.
+For patients taking Allopurinol and experiencing a severe skin reaction, including Stevens-Johnson Syndrome (SJS), Toxic Epidermal Necrolysis (TEN), or Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome.
 The Yellow Card Biobank hopes to confirm existing genetic links between Allopurinol and severe skin reactions, which will help healthcare professionals make safer and more effective prescribing decisions in the future.
 See our press release for more information.

 How the project works